 The best mashed potatoes require liquid to lighten their texture and add moisture.
 You can make mashed potatoes without any added liquid, but they won't be very light and fluffy.
 Instead, I recommend using one of these easy substitutions in place of milk.

 - Vegetable broth - Vegetable stock is an equally good substitute as well.
 Same with chicken broth.
-Using vegetable broth or stock is the best substitute because it adds flavor and moisture, making it my favorite substitution.
+Using vegetable broth or stock is the best substitute because it adds a rich flavor and moisture, making it my favorite substitution.

 - Non-dairy milk - If you have a dairy restriction you can use any non-dairy alternative such as soy milk.